Tokyo Metropolitan Police Department Public Security Bureau: History

 The establishment of the PSB started on December 19, 1945 when the Security Division was established in the Tokyo Metropolitan Police.
 In February 1946, the SD was changed to the Public Security Division.
 In April 1952, the PSD's first and second security departments were established with the former taking charge of the TMPD's riot police units while the latter carried out security information operations.
 In April 1957, the TMPD's Security Department 1, Security Department 2, and Metropolitan Police Department Reserve were renamed as the Security Department, the Public Security Department and the Riot Police.
 After the September 11 attacks in the US, the PSB revamped its structure to include three intelligence sections in 2002.

 The PSB had been mobilized to investigate all Aum Shinrikyo facilities after the deadly sarin gas attack on the Tokyo subway.
 Following the discovery of an Aum cultist who had been employed by the Japan Maritime Self-Defense Force after sensitive military information had been leaked out, the PSB had investigated the matter.
 The PSB had been the leading agency to investigate reports that Aum Shinrikyo had acquired names of 3,000 Honda executives and sensitive data from government ministries and other important facilities via Aum-created software.

 The TMPD announced on November 2, 2020 that the foreign affairs division will be revamped to have two separate units to deal with intelligence matters concerning China and North Korea, giving it a total of four separate units.
 On March 19, 2021, the PSB completed reorganizing its units and their work would start by April 1, 2021 with 30 more officers assigned to the new units.

 On December 25, 2022, the PSB produced a promotional video and starred Rena Nōnen aka Non on the dangers of foreign-backed corporate espionage.

-On September 30, 2024, the PSB will create a unit by April 2025 to tackle lone wolf terrorists known as the Number 3 Public Safety Unit.
-The Number 1 Public Safety Section will be merged with the Number 2 Public Safety Section to form the Number 1 Public Safety Unit.
-Number 3 Public Safety Section will be renamed to Number 2 Public Safety Unit.
-It's also reported that the functions of the General Affairs Division, which is to collect information on lone offenders, will be transferred to the reorganized Public Security Section.
+In April 2025, the PSB reorganized to strengthen its response to lone wolf terrorism.
+A new Third Public Security Division, dedicated to countering lone wolf terrorism, was established.
+The intelligence-gathering functions related to lone wolves were transferred from the Public Security General Affairs Division, and those related to individuals purchasing raw materials for explosives were transferred from the Fourth Foreign Affairs Division.
+The former First and Second Public Security Divisions were merged to form the First Public Security Division.
+The former Third Public Security Division was renamed the Second Public Security Division.

+In response to concerns raised in the Okawahara Kakoki Incident, the PSB created the Public Security Investigation and Guidance Office through the Public Security and General Affairs Division.